First of all, what in the world is autophagy? The word itself is of Greek origin and means “self-eating.”

 What does autophagy mean to researchers?

 There is evidence that the deregulation of autophagy is a contributing factor to many diseases.
-Therefore, a door has opened to figuring out all aspects of autophagy as it applies to health, longevity, and disease.
+Therefore, a door has opened to figuring out all aspects as it applies to health, longevity, and disease.

 “In the past decade, several genetic links have emerged between autophagy defects and cancer, providing increasing support for the concept that autophagy is a bona fide tumor suppressor pathway.”